 General Opinion: Watchable but lacking in many areas

-Review: First off i would like if i may to state that there is one thing about this film that is completely inexplicable… it’s not a bad inexplicabilty… rather a good one… in a very odd sort of way.
+Review: First off I would like, if I may, to state that there is one thing about this film that is completely inexplicable… It’s not a bad inexplicabilty, rather a good one, in a very odd sort of way.
 It improves the film and alludes to the historical fact quite well.
 I’m talking here about the chemistry between Judi Dench and Billy Connolly.
-This is completely mad… One’s a famously foul-mouthed Scottish comedian and the other’s Judi Dench… who is the exact opposite.
-Normally you wouldn’t expect this casting to work but mysteriously it does.
+This is completely mad… One’s a famously foul-mouthed Scottish comedian and the other’s Judi Dench, who is not.
+Normally you wouldn’t expect this casting to work but it does.
 You can really believe that these two are friends and that they respect one another.
-It’s an odd pairing but one that ultimately pays off.
-Then again… Queen Victoria and John Brown must be the oddest couple in all of History… He was a Tartan Clad, roughly spoken wild ghillie of the highlands and she was a diminutive, penis loving widow with a german accent and a form of what i believe is called paternal fixation (in other words where the woman is constantly in search of father figure and latched onto any male she could… Prince Albert, Lord Melbourne, John Brown, The Munshi… if I’m wrong and you know better please correct me) It was a peculiar situation but it really happened.
-Honest to god…
+It’s an odd pairing, but one that ultimately pays off.
+Then again… Queen Victoria and John Brown must be the oddest couple in all of history.
+He was a tartan clad, roughly spoken, wild ghillie of the Highlands and she was a diminutive, penis loving widow with a German accent and a form of what I believe is called paternal fixation (in other words where the woman is constantly in search of father figure and latched onto any male she could… Prince Albert, Lord Melbourne, John Brown, The Munshi… If I’m wrong and you know better, please correct me) It was a peculiar situation but it really happened.
+Honest to God…

 For the most part it’s a reasonably accurate piece.
-The basic framework is there but they have unfortunately taken a lot of dramatic licence with the narrative.
-Now a lot of the film did happen but many of the events seem a bit out of context.
+The basic framework is there but they have taken a lot of dramatic licence with the narrative.
+A lot of the film did happen but many of the events seem a bit out of context.
 This isn’t because they’re wildly inaccurate.
-They’re mostly close to the truth but for some reason they aren’t expanded upon or explained.
+They’re mostly close to the truth, but for some reason they aren’t expanded upon or explained.
 Take for instance the beginning.
-It starts off with John Brown (Connolly) running through a forest with a gun and suddenly shouting ‘God Save the Queen’ we have no explanation for this as it’s immediately followed by a bust of what looks like prince Albert hurtling through the air over some credits… there’s no explanation for this either untill the end when it’s revealed to be a bust of John Brown that the Prince of Wales threw out of the window.
-The running about thing meanwhile is also revealed at the end to have been someone telling Connolly that there was a trespasser in the woods and he went out after him… that’s all… though according to the film it did lead to his death… which is highly inaccurate.
-He died of a number of illnesses… but not pneumonia as is depicted here.
+It starts off with John Brown (Connolly) running through a forest with a gun and suddenly shouting ‘God Save the Queen.’
+We have no explanation for this as it’s immediately followed by a bust of what looks like prince Albert hurtling through the air over some credits… There’s no explanation for this either, until the end when it’s revealed to be a bust of John Brown that the Prince of Wales threw out of the window.
+The running about thing, meanwhile, is also revealed at the end to have been someone telling Connolly that there was a trespasser in the woods and he went out after him… That’s all… Though according to the film it did lead to his death, which is highly inaccurate.
+He died of a number of illnesses, but not pneumonia as is depicted here.
 In fact, the whole beginning is rather pointless and a little bit absurd.
-There’s also a needless scene where Connolly and Gerard Butler (Yes… the THIS IS SPARTA Gerard Butler) frolic naked along the shore… i think this was only put in there so Connolly could streak… i wouldn’t put it past him.
+There’s also a needless scene where Connolly and Gerard Butler (Yes, the THIS IS SPARTA Gerard Butler) frolic naked along the shore.
+I think this was only put in there so Connolly could streak.
+I wouldn’t put it past him.
 He’s done it before…

 There in lies the major fault with this film.
-Whilst it is entertaining and watchable in the least, it suffers due to a high number of inaccuracies in the plotting whilst the few real events depicted are truncated and not expanded upon.
+Whilst it is entertaining and watchable, it suffers due to a high number of inaccuracies in the plotting whilst the real events are truncated and not expanded upon.
 There are huge gaps.
-It jumps rapidly between 1864, 1866 and then skips the next 15 years entirely where it ends… not once do we even get a hint of the events in those years.
+It jumps rapidly between 1864, 1866 and then skips the next fifteen years entirely, where it ends… Not once do we even get a hint of the events in those years.
 They aren’t even alluded to.
-Theres the point where the real John Brown sat on an assailant until the police came but all we see is him running towards the attacker.
+There’s the point where the real John Brown sat on an assailant until the police came but all we see is him running towards the attacker.
 And then it’s not even elaborated on afterwards.

-And then you have the meeting between Victoria and Brown… like they barely knew each other.
-In actual fact this is bullshit… Brown was one of Albert’s favourite servants at Balmoral (perhaps a reason why Victoria fixated on him in particular???)
-He and Victoria were already fairly well acquainted, especially as Albert had already been using him as the Queens personal bodyguard.
+Then you have the first meeting between Victoria and Brown, like they barely knew each other.
+In actual fact this is bullshit… Brown was one of Albert’s favourite servants at Balmoral (perhaps a reason why Victoria fixated on him?)
+He and Victoria were already fairly well acquainted, especially as Albert had already been using him as the Queen’s personal bodyguard.
 There certainly wouldn’t have been any animosity between them like is depicted here.

 But in all, it’s not over the top.
-In a way it’s likeable.
-The performances are good and that inexplicable chemistry helps it along somewhat.
-It’s just a shame that they hashed the narrative so spectacularly.
+In a way, it’s likeable.
+The performances are good and that inexplicable chemistry helps it along.
+It’s just a shame that they hashed the narrative.

 Rating: 5/10- Fudged narrative.
 That’s all i have to say.